Theosis/ATM/README.md

 # ATM

-# Create an ATM Application
+## Create an ATM Application

 Create an application that will simulate an ATM's operations.
 This will use all your Object-Oriented skills in one big project.
 Read the documentation below first and plan your work to avoid rewriting it.

 Your project must include the following classes or interfaces:

 ATM - contains methods to prompt user and receive input from the user.
-The only class in which the System.out.printtln statements are allowed in is the ATM class.

 The ATM class must not know any information about the user.
 It will simply create an Account class and print information from the Account class.

 The iATM interface must define the methods that need to be implemented but the interface doesn't actually contain the implementation.